 Vancouver – May 4, 2020 – A new Angus Reid survey on Canadian attitudes and behaviour during the COVID-19 pandemic finds that the coronavirus has dramatically changed grocery shopping habits in Canada, with families saying they are buying more food and spending more on groceries than is normally the case.

-Entitled “COVID-19: Weekly Monitoring of Canadian Perceptions & Behaviour – Wave 7,” the Angus Reid Institute survey interviewed Canadian adults across the country between April 27 to 28, asking people how and whether their perceptions and behaviours have changed as a result of the COVID-19 crisis.
+Entitled “COVID-19: Weekly Monitoring of Canadian Perceptions & Behaviour – Wave 7,” the Angus Reid Group survey interviewed Canadian adults across the country between April 27 to 28, asking people how and whether their perceptions and behaviours have changed as a result of the COVID-19 crisis.

 With respect to grocery shopping habits amid the pandemic, 64 percent of Canadians say they are comfortable with “cautiously” going to the grocery store, while 26 percent are “fine” with grocery shopping in-store.